jerrk000/TeamMaker/README.md

 # TeamMaker
-App written in React Native and Python, which can split up people in balanced teams
+App written in React Native and Python, which can split up people in balanced teams, add friends, track winrate, lets you choose different gamemodes and see your own stats (everything needs to be implemented first)

 # Good-To-Knows